 Preventing Child Recruitment in Putumayo

-Gran Tierra Energy, the FC Barcelona Foundation and Colombia’s Agency for Reincorporation and Normalization (ARN), continue their strategic alliance to increase resilience in vulnerable children and reduce their susceptibility to two important Human Rights concerns in the area: substance abuse and militia recruitment.
-Financed by GTE, the program is implemented by the Youth Violence Prevention […]
+Gran Tierra Energy, the FC Barcelona Foundation, Colombia’s Agency for Reincorporation and Normalization (ARN) and the World Vision International Foundation, continue their strategic alliance to increase resilience in vulnerable children and reduce their susceptibility to two important Human Rights concerns in the area: substance abuse and militia recruitment.
+Financed by GTE, the program is implemented […]

 Read More